<

 South Australia is home to more than two-thirds of Australia’s copper resources.
 The South Australian Government is investigating options to support increased copper production and processing, including through the development of the Northern Water Project.

-The Northern Water project aims to provide a new, climate independent water source for the Far North, Upper Spencer Gulf and Eastern Eyre Peninsula regions of South Australia, to enable the growth of industries crucial to achieving net-zero goals, including copper and hydrogen production.
+The Northern Water project aims to provide a new, climate independent water source for the Far North, Upper Spencer Gulf and Eastern Eyre Peninsula regions of South Australia, to enable the growth of industries crucial to achieving net-zero goals, including copper.

 The Australian Government has invested $65 million to support this important piece of infrastructure, crucial to expanding the green economy of South Australia.